-Private instruction for those desiring to improve their
+Private instruction for those desiring to improve their piano skills.

-piano skills.
 Lessons include solo instruction and development of performance skills, including public performance.
+May be repeated three times.
+Does not meet the requirements for a Fine Arts Degree.
+Course accepted by select colleges - see advisor for more information.
 Limited Transfer - See advisor for more information.
 Repeatable three times.
 Does not meet the requirements fora Fine Arts Degree.